EnzoBnl/enzobnl/spark.md

 ### 2) Repartitioning  (SQL & Core)
 #### a) coalesce
-Try to minimize the data that need to be shuffled by merging partitions on the same executors in priority -> fast but may lead inequal partition
+Make its stage's tasks work on the union of several collocated partitions -> fast way to reduce the parallelism but that can lead to uneven partitioning.
 #### b) repartition
 If column not given: round robin
 else: hashpartitioning